 SWT is often used to treat chronic conditions that have responded poorly to other forms of treatment, including:

 Treatment involves placing the head of the SWT handle onto the affected area using an ultrasound gel.
 The shockwaves are generated within the handle and delivered directly to your skin, where they can penetrate deeper to the affected tissues.
 Typically, about 2500 ‘shocks’ are delivered.
 The intensity of the shockwaves can be altered depending on how much you can tolerate.
-Treatment usually lasts about 3-4 minutes.
+Treatment usually lasts about 4-5 minutes per region treated.

 SWT is thought to work by stimulating new healing and blood vessel formation, as well as stimulating nerves and reducing pain messages getting to the brain.